varigence/docs/bimlflex/getting-started/first-project-walkthrough.md

 ![Applying Load Parameters](https://www.youtube.com/watch?v=7GwiIC5vbs8?rel=0&autoplay=0 "Applying Load Parameters")

 To load only new data every time the load process is run, add load parameters where needed.
-The Parameters function in BimlFlex allows easy adding of high watermark load parameters to the sourcing process.
+The Parameters function in BimlFlex allows easy adding of high water mark load parameters to the sourcing process.

 More information: [Applying Load Parameters](xref:bimlflex-getting-started-applying-load-parameters)